lrstanley/marill/README.md

-   --min-score value        Minimum score for domain (default: 8) -a, --assets             Crawl assets (css/js/images) for each page --ignore-success         Only print results if they are considered failed --allow-insecure         Ignore SSL certificate errors --tmpl value             Golang text/template string template for use with formatting scan output --ignore-http            Ignore http-based URLs during domain search --ignore-https           Ignore https-based URLs during domain search
+   --min-score value        Minimum score for domain (default: 8) -a, --assets             Crawl assets (css/js/images) for each page --ignore-success         Only print results if they are considered failed --allow-insecure         Don't check to see if an SSL certificate is valid --tmpl value             Golang text/template string template for use with formatting scan output --ignore-http            Ignore http-based URLs during domain search --ignore-https           Ignore https-based URLs during domain search